ibm-cloud-docs/virtual-servers/vsi_security_options.md

 # Firewalls
 {: #virtual-server-security-options}

 With {{site.data.keyword.BluVirtServers}}, you have several firewall options that provide an essential security layer.
 The firewall options are provisioned on demand, without service interruptions.
-The firewall services prevent unwanted traffic from hitting your servers, reducing the likelihood of an attack and allowing your server resources to be dedicated for their intended use.
+The firewall services prevent unwanted traffic from reaching your servers, reducing the likelihood of an attack, and by allowing your server resources to be dedicated for their intended use.
 {:shortdesc}

 Firewalls are available as an add-on feature for all servers on the Infrastructure public network.